 The mapping simply ignores all properties and deltas without a value.

-Therefore a script will usually not be executed with all its input values set to
+Therefore, a script will usually not be executed if all its input values would be set to

-null.
-However there are two cases when mapping needs to deal with empty values:
+However, there are two cases when mapping needs to deal with

 when a change causes empty property to become non-empty,